base/base/docs/specs/experimental/custom-gas-token.md

 The following methods MUST revert when `CALLVALUE` is non zero:

 - `sendMessage(address,bytes,uint32)`
-- `relayMessage(uint256,address,address,uint256,uint256,bytes)`

-It MAY be safe to not always directly revert in these implementations if the revert happens elsewhere in the callstack.
-For example, if implemented correctly, there can never be a call to `relayMessage` when `CALLVALUE` is non zero, even if `relayMessage` doesn't have this check explicitly.
+It should be impossible to call `relayMessage` when `CALLVALUE` is non zero, as it is enforced by `sendMessage`.

 The `CrossDomainMessenger` also has the API for _getting_ the custom gas token, namely `gasPayingToken()`, which outputs a tuple of the address and decimals of the custom gas token.